haneyaa/openVRApi/IVRSystem::IsTrackedDeviceConnected.md

 Returns true if there is a device connected in this slot.

-* `vr::TrackedDeviceIndex unDeviceIndex` - Index of the device to get the device class for.
+* `vr::TrackedDeviceIndex unDeviceIndex` - Index of the device to test connected state for.